satyamgarg/ps-movie-app/README.md

 # PS Movie App
 Movie app using the The movie database API’s to show popular movies currently.
-The app should display posters of top 10 movies.
+The app display posters of top 10 movies.
 When user selects a movie from the list, the app is showing the details of the selected movie.

 ### Architecture :
 Architecture	        MVI Clean
 This project follows MVI+Clean Architecture pattern which include below modules:
-- Presentation(app)
+- Presentation
-- Domain(domain)
+- Domain
-- Data(data)
+- Data

 ### Data Flow between layers :
-1. UI calls method of ViewModel using Channel.
+1. UI calls sends UI events to ViewModel.
 2. ViewModel calls Use case using coroutine.
-3. Use case combines fetch data from Repositories.
+3. Use case fetch data from Repositories.
 4. Repository returns data from a Data Source as a Remote.
 5. Data return back to the UI.